OmarFaruk-0x01/expense-tracker-cli-app/README.md

 Create an Income-Expense Tracker initially run on CLI.
 Trying to follow OOP in this whole project and also design principals.
 Implement storage for persisting data.

 # Core Parts
-This three core parts should be open for extension and close for modification.
 - Feature
 - View
 - Storage